USS Kitkun Bay: Invasion of Lingayen Gulf

 The flames were extinguished by 19:10, and by 19:47, the was on standby to take Kitkun Bay under tow when it was safe.
 Pumping checked her list down to 4°, and repair parties entering the engine room were able to restore partial power.
-At 20:42, Chowanac secured a line to her, where they proceeded towards Santiago island.
-On the morning of 9 January, she was able to make steam under her own power, and all personnel sans the wounded returned later that day.
+At 20:42, Chowanac secured a line to her, where they proceeded towards Santiago Island.
+On the morning of 9 January, she was able to make steam under her own power, and all personnel except the wounded returned later that day.
 Limited flight operations were even resumed, although she was ordered to retire on 11 January as part of a convoy.
 Making stops for limited repairs at Leyte Gulf, where she transferred her aircraft off, Manus, and Pearl Harbor, she returned to the United States by late February.